 HEATING SYSTEM SAFETY | NATIONAL FIRE PREVENTION MONTH

 October is National Fire Prevention Month.
 National Fire Prevention Week starts Sunday, October 7th to Saturday, October 13th.
 With record breaking numbers of fires in California in 2018, it is more important than ever to ensure the safety of your home.
 It is very important to install smoke alarms in the appropriate areas and make sure they function properly.
-Visit NFPA for more information on smoke alarms.
+Visit NFPA’s “Smoke Alarm Central” for more information.

-In addition to installing and inspecting your smoke alarms, it is important to inspect your furnace/heating system for potential fire hazards.
-Did you know heating systems are the second most deadly cause of home fires following cooking?
+In addition to installing and inspecting your smoke alarms, it is important to inspect your furnace/ heating system for potential fire hazards.
+Did you know heating systems are the second most deadly cause of home fires following cooking incidents?